Dirkster99/NumericUpDownLib/Readme.md

 - IsReadOnly property disables the textbox portion but leaves all other funtions for Increment/Decrement available

 # LargeStepSize and StepSize
-There mouse and keyboard input methods that support 2 different increment/decrement values.
+There are mouse and keyboard input methods that support 2 different configurable increment/decrement values.

 ## Mouse Drag Mode